Jason Carl: World of Darkness

-Carl was the CEO of By Night Studios from 2010 to 2018; By Night Studios is the official licensed publisher of new Mind’s Eye Theatre products for White Wolf’s World of Darkness setting.
+Carl was the CEO of By Night Studios from 2010 to 2018; By Night Studios is the official licensed publisher of new Mind's Eye Theatre products for White Wolf’s World of Darkness setting.
 In 2019, he transitioned to the publisher's advisory board.

 In early 2018, Carl was a game producer on the 5th edition of Vampire: The Masquerade (part of the World of Darkness series), and an "executive vice president of community" at White Wolf, a subsidiary of Paradox Interactive.
 Later in 2018, Paradox dissolved White Wolf as an independent entity.
 In 2019, the 5th edition of Vampire: The Masquerade won the Origins Award for Best Roleplaying Game of the Year and won the Origins Fan Favorite Award.

-Since 2019, Carl has been the Brand Marketing Manager of Paradox's World of Darkness.
-He also been the storyteller of multiple canon World of Darkness actual play web series including L.A. by Night, and Seattle By Night.
-Carl is the storyteller for the NY by Night web series which is a sequel to L.A. by Night.
+From 2019 to 2025, Carl was the Brand Marketing Manager of Paradox's World of Darkness.
+He was also the storyteller of multiple canon World of Darkness actual play web series including L.A. by Night (2018), Seattle by Night (2019), and L.A. by Nights sequel NY by Night (2022).
 Em Friedman, for Polygon, stated that L.A. by Night "survived Geek & Sundry's decline [...] in no small part to the masterful work of storyteller and series creator Jason Carl".
 On NY by Night, Friedman commented that "Carl has a deft hand for scene-setting, creating lyric love letters to real-world locations both famous and obscure" and that "Carl and the players have always been innovators, working toward high production values, costuming, and even creating prerecorded interstitial scenes".

+2025–present

+In December 2025, Carl left Paradox and joined Tabletop Vacations as the dean of its Dungeon Master University program.
+Tabletop Vacations are the creators of the tabletop gaming retreat program D&D in a Castle.
+In May 2026, Carl is scheduled to appear as a special guest at Darkness Emergent: Los Angeles, a World of Darkness themed LARP event from By Night Studios.